algorandfoundation/docs/docs/get-started/dapps/pyteal.md

 This guide is organized into two sections.
 The first section helps you launch the dApp and run a mock auction.
 The second section provides an overview of the different components of the auction application.

-All of the code for this guide is [located here](https://github.com/algorand/auction-demo).
+All of the code for this guide is [located here](https://github.com/algorand/auction-demo){: target="_blank"}.
 Clone the repo and follow along!

 #Launching the application
 Algorand provides a docker instance for running a node, which is the fastest way to set up your dApp’s connection point to the blockchain.
 Make sure you have docker installed, then run this code to launch a sandbox node with a private network, i.e. your own local blockchain that runs the Algorand protocol.